Applied-field magnetic structure and spectroscopy shifts of the effective spin-$\frac{1}{2}$, $XY$-like magnet Li$_2$CoCl$_4$: Results and Discussion

-The neutron diffraction data is also compatible with $ac$-plane anisotropy.
-Though the magnetic intensity changes in the polycrystalline data support a re-orientation along $c$, there were no observed reflections that violate a rotation through the $a$ axis, and the refinement with moment components along $a$ and $c$ ($C$2$'/m'$ space group) was nearly identical to that with moments only along $c$.
-In contrast, the noted increase of the (020) reflection indicates that the magnetic moments are not rotating through the $b$ axis.
-Previous DFT results using an experimental unit cell also indicate that moments along $a$ or $c$ are extremely similar energetically \cite{riedel2023zero}.
+The neutron diffraction data are also compatible with, though not definitive regarding, easy-($ac$-)plane anisotropy.
+The data suggest a preference for moment alignment along the $c$ axis, but there were no observed reflections that violate a rotation through the $a$ axis during the spin reorientation, and the refinement with moment components along $a$ and $c$ ($C$2$'/m'$ space group) was nearly identical to that with moments only along $c$.
+In contrast, the zero-field structure has no moment component along $b$, and under an applied field, the maximal magnetic space group with moments solely along $b$ was incompatible with the magnetic intensity.
+These features of the neutron data suggest that the $c$ axis or $ac$ plane may be the material's easy axis/plane, which is consistent with the IR data.
+If the system has easy-axis anisotropy along $c$ instead of easy-plane anisotropy, this is still compatible with the $XY$-anisotropy description, which neglects spin-spin exchange interactions that would, presumably, distinguish the $a$ and $c$ axes.
+The SOC model was also overparameterized if we introduced additional anisotropy to try to distinguish $a$ and $c$, leaving $XY$ anisotropy as the best description with the available data.

 Qualitatively, the magnetic heat capacity of \LCC\ at temperatures just above the long-range magnetic ordering \cite{riedel2023zero} displays a hump similar to that of the predicted heat capacity for an isolated spin-$\frac{1}{2}$, $XY$ chain with $J_x=J_y$, $J_z=0$, and an applied field along the $z$ direction \cite{katsura1962statistical}.
 Fitting the heat capacity of Cs$_2$CoCl$_4$ \cite{algra1976heat}, a compound with tetrahedrally-coordinated Co$^{2+}$ which also has a long-range ordering lambda peak and a hump in its magnetic heat capacity, to this model gives an intrachain exchange interaction parameter.
 However, we could not similarly fit the heat capacity of polycrystalline \LCC, which has appreciable interchain interactions.
-Our neutron diffraction data suggest that the hump in the magnetic heat capacity stems from short range order due to the spin-flop transition.
+The hump is, therefore, better understood as stemming from short-range order due to the spatially distributed spin reorientation with increasing field.